Dr. Alex Stone, DPT, CSCS

 TheraCup Design

 Therabody Theracup comes in a tiny package—a box measuring 6 x 6 inches.
-We noticed Therabody’s new approach to packaging, which reduced the use of plastic.
+We noticed Therabody’s new approach to packaging, which reduces the use of plastic.

-The hot cupping comes in a neoprene carrying pouch.
+The “smart cupped” comes in a neoprene carrying pouch.
 Everything is inside.

 The Theracup already has a cup attached to it.

-There are two extra cups, all different sizes.
-They have the same height and outer diameter (OD), but each hot cupping has a different inside diameter.
-These cups are meant to work on different muscles.
+There are two extra glass suction cups, all different sizes.
+They have the same height and outer diameter (OD), but each heat cup has a different inside diameter.
+These glass suction cups are meant to work on different muscles.

 • 35mm or 1.38 inches